Belinda, Iowa

 Belinda is an unincorporated community in Lucas County, in the U.S. state of Iowa.

+Geography

+Belinda is located in Lucas County on Iowa Highway 14.
+It is in Pleasant Township.

 History

+Belinda was a rural post office located on the line between sections 7 and 8 of Pleasant Township.
 Belinda's post office operated from 1858 to 1908.
 Belinda was also the site of J.E.
-Wood's General Store.
+Wood's General Store, as well as a blacksmith, and a wagon and repair shop.

+The Belinda Church was organized in 1849, originally in the home of Hiram Moon; the church membership at that time was 10.
+The denomination was the Disciples of Christ.

 The community's population was 40 in 1890, 44 in 1900, and 25 in 1918.